databrickslabs/migrate/README.md

 **Note**: To download **notebooks**, run `--workspace` first to log all notebook paths so we can easily scan and download all notebooks.
 Once complete, run `--download` to download the full set of logged notebooks.

+**Note**: Please verify that Workspace Access Control is enabled prior to migrating users to the new environment.

 Usage example:
 ```